grea09/color/article/article.md

 with $p.L^-(o)$ being the incoming causal links of $o$ in $p$ and $l_{\rightarrow}$ being the source of the link.
 </div>

-This property is taken from the original proof.
+The following property is taken from the original proof.
 We present it again for convenience.

 <div id="def:partialplanvalidity" class="definition" name="Partial Plan Validity">
 A partial plan is a **valid solution** of a problem $\Pi$ iff it is *fully supported* and *contains no cycles*.
 The validity of a partial plan $p$ regarding a problem $\Pi$ is noted $p \models \Pi \equiv fs(p) \land \left(C(p) = \emptyset \right)$ with $C(p)$ being the set of cycles in $p$.